 If you eat a varied diet and want to test for a wide number of foodstuffs, both 5strands and Everlywell are excellent choices as they test for hundreds of foods in numerous food groups.
 For a more targeted approach, HealthLabs offers sensitivity tests for individual food groups.

 Already have DNA info from AncestryDNA or 23andMe?
-You can save a huge amount of money by uploading your data to SelfDecode or GenoPalate.
+You can save a huge amount of money by uploading your data to SelfDecode.
 You’ll receive nutrition and food sensitivity reports in just a few days — and at lower costs.

 At-home DNA and blood tests can tell you so much more than what foods you should avoid.
 Screen for sexually transmitted infection in the privacy of your own home with our top at-home STD tests.